dehre/esp32-envi-sensor/README.md

 The JTAG Adapter is of course be removed after development.

+## External Libraries

+- [sht21](https://github.com/dehre/sht21) - driver for the temperature and humidity sensor, which I wrote myself

+- [ssd1306](https://github.com/lexus2k/ssd1306) - driver for the Nokia 5110 display

 ## BLE Setup

-The sensor telemetry will be advertised over BLE as a GATT Environmental Sensing Service (GATT Assigned Number 0x181A) with multiple GATT Characteristics.
+The SHT21 sensor readings are advertised over BLE as a GATT Environmental Sensing Service (GATT Assigned Number 0x181A) with two GATT Characteristics.
-Each Characteristic represents a sensor reading and contains the most current sensor value(s), for example, Temperature (0x2A6E) or Humidity (0x2A6F).
+The service has two Characteristics, one representing temperature (0x2A6E) and one representing Humidity (0x2A6F).

-Each GATT Characteristic defines how the data should be represented.
+Each GATT Characteristic defines how the data should be represented:
-To represent the data accurately, the sensor readings need to be modified.
-For example, using the SHT21 library, the temperature is captured as floating point number.
-However, the Temperature GATT Characteristic (0x2A6E) requires a signed 16-bit value (-32,768 32,767).
-To maintain precision, the captured value (e.g., 22.21 °C) is multiplied by 100 to convert it to an integer (e.g., 2221).
-The ESP32 will then handle converting the value back to the original value with the correct precision.

-## Writing temperature and humidity to the BLE peripheral

-**GATT Specification Supplement Datasheet Page 23 Section 2.1: Scalar Values** When a characteristic field represents a scalar value and unless otherwise specified by the characteristic definition, the represented value is related to the raw value by the following equations, where the M coefficient, d, and b exponents are defined per field of characteristic:
-R = C \* M \* 10^d \* 2^b

-**GATT Specification Supplement Datasheet Page 223 Section 3.204: Temperature** Represented values: M = 1, d = -2, b = 0
+- _Temperature_

+The data type is a 16-bit signed integer.
 Unit is degrees Celsius with a resolution of 0.01 degrees Celsius.
 Allowed range is: -273.15 to 327.67.
-A value of 0x8000 represents ‘value is not known’.
+A value of 0x8000 represents 'value is not known'.
 All other values are prohibited.

-**GATT Specification Supplement Datasheet Page 146 Section 3.114: Humidity** Represented values: M = 1, d = -2, b = 0
+See `GATT Specification Supplement Datasheet Page 223 Section 3.204`.

+- _Humidity_

+The data type is a 16-bit unsigned integer.
 Unit is in percent with a resolution of 0.01 percent.
 Allowed range is: 0.00 to 100.00
-A value of 0xFFFF represents ‘value is not known’.
+A value of 0xFFFF represents 'value is not known'.
 All other values are prohibited.
+See `GATT Specification Supplement Datasheet Page 223 Section 3.204`.

+Using the `sht21` library, both temperature and humidity are retrieved as floating point numbers.
+The Temperature GATT Characteristic, however, requires a signed 16-bit value (-32768 32767), so the captured value (e.g. 9.87°C) is multiplied by 100, then converted to an integer (e.g. 987).
+Similar reasoning goes for the Humidity GATT Characteristic.

 ## BLE Events Lifecycle

+This log shows the order in which BLE events are triggered when a BLE-client (i.e. smartphone) connects to the ESP32.
+It might be useful for debugging.

 ```sh
 #